f1veseven/mcp-server/README.md

 ```

 ### Stdio MCP Proxy Server
+The source code for the proxy server can be found here: [MCP Proxy Server](https://github.com/PortSwigger/mcp-proxy)

 In order to support MCP Clients which only support Stdio MCP Servers, the extension comes packaged with a proxy server for
 passing requests to the SSE MCP server extension.